mayankmahajan24/QL/docs/LanguageReference.md

 #### 2.4.1 `int` literals
 A string of numeric digits of arbitrary size that does not contain a decimal point.
 Integers can have an optional ‘-’ at the beginning of the string of numbers to indicate a negative number.
 #### 2.4.2 `float` literals
 QL is following Brian Kernighan and Dennis Ritchie's explanation in *The C Programming Language*: "A floating constant consists of an integer part, a decimal part, a fraction part, an e, and an optionally signed integer exponent.
 The integer and fraction parts both consist of a sequence of digits.
 Either the integer part, or the fraction part (not both) may be missing; either the decimal point or the e and the exponent (not both) may be missing."
 Floats can also contain an optional ‘-’ at the beginning of the float to indicate a negative value.
-#### 2.4.3 `boolean` literals
+#### 2.4.3 `bool` literals
 Booleans can take on one of two values: `True` or `False`.
 Booleans in QL are capitalized.
 #### 2.4.4 `string` literals
 A sequence of ASCII characters surrounded by double quotation marks on both sides.

 ## 3.0 Data Types
 ### 3.1 Primitive Types
 The primitive types in QL can be statically typed; in other words, the type of a variable is known at compile time.
 This occurs when the right side of the assignment is a literal of a data type.
 The primitive types can be declared and then initialized later (their value is null in the interim) or declared and initialized in-line.

 #### 3.1.1 Integers (`int`)
 Integers are signed, 8-byte literals denoting a number as a sequence of digits e.g. `5`,`6`,`-1`,`0`.